CRs Actions Config

 Controls the GitHub annotation severity level for CRs that are due now (such as in the PR where they were found).

-The severity levels map to GitHub's annotation levels.
-See GitHub's documentation on annotation levels for details on how these are displayed in the UI.
+The severity levels map to GitHub's annotation levels (see GitHub's documentation for details):

-• Warning: Medium prominence, suitable for issues that should be addressed (default for invalid_crs_annotation_severity)
+- Warning: Medium prominence, suitable for issues that should be addressed

 Validation